 I don’t blame my parents for any hurts.
 I blame myself more than anyone, my silence.
 But everything in the world where I was raised told me I was bad and wrong and I took it in.
 I didn’t want to inflict it on them.
 I’m trying to forgive myself for not getting us all through this in a better way.
 But lately, being here, remembering, has helped me see what I carried.
 Everything I heard, from every corner when I was young told me I was bad….
 I heard everything the people in the world around me said about who I was.
 It hurt me but I thought I had no right to say anything because I was wrong.
 I didn’t know what silence would cost, how it would change my life.
 It takes a long time to outrun the things that the world drills into you.

-Getting to know the disparate worlds the author lived in (faced-paced New York, Bettyville) through the voice of a reasonable, clear-eyed man was a valuable experience.
-You can't help loving Betty, but I came to be awfully fond of George too.
+Getting to know the disparate worlds the author lived in (fast-paced New York, Bettyville) through the voice of a reasonable, clear-eyed man was a valuable experience.
+You can’t help loving Betty, but I came to be awfully fond of George too.

 In an aside, he mentions Tessa Hadley, the author of a book high on my TBR list (The Past).
 He had worked with her.